tayruxin/tp/docs/UserGuide.md

 ### Finding a Company: `find`

-_You've applied to many companies, and now you want to track internship applications for a particular company.
-Use the `find` command to quickly locate the company you want!_
+_You've applied to many companies, and now you wish to monitor your internship applications for a specific company.
+Use the `find` command for a swift and efficient way to locate the company you want!_

 **Format:** `find KEYWORD [MORE_KEYWORDS]...`
 > KEYWORD must be at least 1 character long.
 Multiple keywords can be provided.